flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 Also known as **RSP**, it's just another CPU package composed of:

-- The **Scalar Unit**: Another cutdown derivative of the MIPS R4000.
+- The **Scalar Unit**: Another cut down derivative of the MIPS R4000.
 This time, it only implements a subset of the MIPS III ISA, thereby lacking many general-purpose functions (i.e. interrupts and exceptions), the 64-bit extension, multiplication and divisions.
 - The **Vector Unit**: A co-processor that performs vector operations with 32 128-bit registers.
 Each register is *sliced* into eight parts to operate eight 16-bit vectors at once (just like SIMD instructions on conventional CPUs).
 As you can see, this component does the heavy lifting for the Scalar Unit.
 - The **System Control**: Another co-processor that provides DMA functionality and controls its neighbour module, the RDP (more about it later on).